Ruan-codeVi/Clima-App/README.md

   ![Screen](/assets/appClima.gif)

 ##  Purpose of the project
 Develop an app that could bring the current climate of a city or state.
-Using an external API.
+Using an external API.</br>
 Desenvolva um aplicativo que possa trazer o clima atual de uma cidade ou estado.
-Usando uma API externa.
+Usando uma API externa.</br>

 ## What was learned from the project
-Integrate the app with the Api.
+Integrate the app with the Api.</br>
 Integrar o aplicativo com a API</br>

-Use API documentation to extract data only from desired end points.
+Use API documentation to extract data only from desired end points.</br>
 Usar a documentação da API para extrair dados apenas dos pontos finais desejados.</br>

-Make API requests.
+Make API requests.</br>
 Trabalhar com requisições e tratamento de reposta</br>